The Private Wealth & Private Client Review: Malaysia

 i Personal taxation

-Employment income of an individual is deemed to be derived from Malaysia if the employment is exercised in Malaysia.9 Under the ITA,10 employment is defined as: (1) employment in which the relationship of master and servant subsists; or (2) any appointment or office, whether public or not and whether or not that relationship subsists, for which remuneration is payable.
+Employment income of an individual is deemed to be derived from Malaysia if the employment is exercised in Malaysia.8 Under the ITA,9 employment is defined as employment in which the relationship of master and servant subsists; or any appointment or office, whether public or not, and whether or not that relationship subsists, for which remuneration is payable.

-Common types of employment income include wages, salary, remuneration, leave pay, commission, bonus, gratuity, perquisite, allowance (whether in monetary or otherwise), employment benefits or amenity, enjoyment of accommodation provided by employer and compensation for loss of employment, etc.11
+Common types of employment income include, inter alia, wages, salary, remuneration, holiday pay, commission, bonus, gratuity, perquisite, allowance (whether in monetary form or otherwise), employment benefits or amenity, enjoyment of accommodation provided by an employer and compensation for loss of employment.10

-Although there are no capital gains tax in Malaysia, gains derived from disposal of real property or shares in real property company are subject to Real Property Gains Tax (RPGT).
-The transfer of assets between spouses, parents and children, or grandparents and grandchildren will not attract RPGT if the disposer is a citizen, as the disposer shall be deemed to have received no gains and suffer no loss.16
+Although there is no capital gains tax in Malaysia, gains derived from disposal of real property or shares in a real property company are subject to real property gains tax (RPGT).
+The transfer of assets between spouses, parents and children, or grandparents and grandchildren, will not attract RPGT if the disposer is a citizen, as the disposer shall be deemed to have received no gains and suffered no loss.16

-In general, gratuities, Employee's Provident Fund withdrawals, life insurance payments and distributions made to the beneficiaries are not taxable under the ITA.
-However, where annuities are payable by an executor of a deceased individual, the annuities would be taxable at the hands of the recipients.18
+In general, gratuities, employees' provident fund withdrawals, life insurance payments and distributions made to beneficiaries are not taxable under the ITA.
+However, where annuities are payable by an executor of a deceased individual, the annuities would be taxable in the hands of the recipients.18

-As for RPGT, the devolution of the assets of a deceased person on his or her executor or legatee under a will/intestacy or on the trustees of a trust created under his or her will similarly does not attract RPGT as the disposal price of the property would be deemed equal to the acquisition price in such a case.19
+As for RPGT, the devolution of the assets of a deceased person on his or her executor or legatee under a will or intestacy, or on the trustees of a trust created under his or her will, similarly does not attract RPGT as the disposal price of the property would be deemed equal to the acquisition price in such a case.19

 iv Cross-border developments

-For non-resident individuals, the IRB has issued its Public Ruling No. 2/2012 on Tax Treaty Relief for Foreign Nationals Working in Malaysia.
-The Employment Article Dependent Personal Service Article in the DTA generally allocates taxing rights of employment income to the country of source (where the employment is exercised) or the country of residence (where the employee resides) on income from employment.
+For non-resident individuals, the IRB has issued Public Ruling No. 2/2012 on Tax Treaty Relief for Foreign Nationals Working in Malaysia.
+The employment article-dependent personal service article in the DTA generally allocates taxing rights of employment income to the country of source (where the employment is exercised) or the country of residence (where the employee resides) on income from employment.
 Income from employment derived by an individual who is a resident of a contracting country may be taxed in another country if the employment is exercised in that other country.
-However, where employment at the other country is on a short-term basis, exemption would be granted if the following conditions are met (please note that the conditions may vary from country to country):
+However, where employment in the other country is on a short-term basis, an exemption would be granted if the following conditions are met (note that the conditions may vary from country to country):